 We, choosing to accept the layers, will hear, “well done, GOOD and FAITHFUL servant.”
 We will share in our Master’s happiness and shine brighter than the sun.

 “His master replied, ‘Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!’”—Matthew 25:21 (NIV)

-While there are many similarities between our shaping walk with God and the shaping of the pearl, there are also a few dissimilarities…
+While there are many similarities between our shaping by God and the shaping of the pearl, there are also a few dissimilarities…

 One of which is a matter of choice.
 The “irritant” in the mollusk does not have a heart or soul—mind, will, and emotions.
-It enters the oyster unwittingly and ultimately becomes a pearl merely because it is there.
+It enters the oyster unwittingly and ultimately becomes a pearl merely because it happened to be there.
 It cannot say to the oyster, “stop this, I do not desire to be a pearl.”
 The shaping happens because it was created to be so.